Configure GitHub Enterprise Server and the Git Integration

 Client ID The value stored in the GitHub App.

-Client Secret The field displays this value until you save the configuration, then it is hidden.
-Afterwards, the only way to change it is to replace it.
+Client secret The field displays this value until you save the configuration, then it is hidden.
+Later, the only way to change it is to replace it.

 Auth URL The public Homepage URL used in the GitHub App creation.